anasoid/docker-jmeter/README.md

 anasoid/jmeter:latest
 ```

-JTL file will be in `/jmeter/out/jtl/out.jtl`, report folder will be in `/jmeter/out/dashboard/myreport` and jmeter log will be in `/jmeter/out/log/out.log`
+JTL file will be in `/jmeter/out/jtl/out.jtl`, report folder will be in `/jmeter/out/dashboard/myreport` and JMeter log will be in `/jmeter/out/log/out.log`

-## Using additional raw Jmeter parameter
+## Using additional raw JMeter parameter

-Arguments passed to docker container are finally passed to jmeter, so you can use any additional arguments
+Arguments passed to docker container are finally passed to JMeter, so you can use any additional arguments

 For example: disable RMI SSL, and add custom properties `numberthread`